When to Stop Using Diapers: Signs Your Child is Ready for Potty Training

 2. Interest in the Toilet

-When your child starts following you to the bathroom or shows curiosity about how the toilet works, they may be signalling readiness.
+When your child starts following you to the bathroom or shows curiosity about how the toilet works, they may be signaling readiness.
 This interest is a great opportunity to introduce potty training concepts through books or toys.

 3. Awareness of Dirty Diapers